Cluser/GoPro-API/README.md

 - System ready status

 # Compatibility
-This library was tested with:
+This API was tested with:
 - GoPro Hero 7
 - GoPro Hero 8